 Employment of cardiovascular sonographers is expected to grow faster than average over the next decade.
 Growth in this field is expected to occur as the population ages.
 Aging populations typically have a higher incidence of heart related problems.
 The majority of employment opportunities for cardiovascular sonographers exist in hospitals, imaging centers, and physicians’ clinics.

 All students enrolled in the Cardiovascular Technologist program, who complete 800 clinical hours in the Adult Echocardiography concentration, will be eligible to take the Non-Invasive/Echocardiography registry examination offered by Cardiovascular Credentialing International (CCI).

 AIMS graduates will be eligible for the Non-Invasive/Echocardiography examination under the RCS 5 Prerequisite.
 Graduates who pass the exam will earn the Registered Cardiac Sonographer (RCS) credential.

-Eligibility requirements for the RCS and RDCS credentials are solely determined by CCI and ARDMS, and are subject to change at any time.
-CCI and ARDMS are independent organizations.
+Eligibility requirements for the RCS credential are solely determined by CCI, and are subject to change at any time.
+CCI is an independent organization.
 AIMS does not guarantee certification/registry exam eligibility.